 Did you know that allergies occur year-round and winter allergies can be as severe as spring and summer allergies?
 In Charlotte, North Carolina mild winters and sizzling summer days are no relief for allergy sufferers during the winter months.
-In fact, Charlotte is among the top six US cities that allergy sufferers should avoid during high allergy season.
+It’s pretty much always allergy season around here.

 What Are the Triggers for Charlotte, NC Winter Allergy Sufferers